tokuhirom/node-mruby/README.md

   * write a node.js library in ruby, and export classes/functions as npm library.
   * better diag for syntax error in node.js level
   * inject object from node.js world to ruby world
+  * save a instance of NodeMRuby to NodeMRubyObject

 BUGS
 ----